 - Problems breathing

-Other risks with an appendectomy after a ruptured appendix include the following:
+Other risks of an appendectomy after a ruptured appendix include:

 - Buildup of pus, which may need draining and antibiotics